TriPed-Robot/trip_kinematics/docs/source/how_it_works.rst

 Such a loop is called a closed kinematic chain.

-..
-TODO describe what the classical appoach its
+Classically closed chains are modeled using a algebraic closure equation :math:`g(q) = 0`.
+The closure equation couples all joint states :math:`q` so that multi transformations leading to the same frame all agree on the state of the frame.

-In practice, this is computationally expensive and unnecessary.
+In practice, this is computationally expensive and often entirely unnecessary.

 .. important::
     To simplify the system one could treat the system as if the hinges of the excavator's arm were directly actuated.